 - 12.6 Long Term Disability Insurance.
-The City will provide employees with long-term disability insurance as specified in the policy manual. - 12.7 City's Right to Modify Plans and/or Benefits.
-The City retains the right to change the plan benefits, insurance carriers, and/or administrators as long as it provides benefits comparable to its current healthcare plan set forth in Section 12.4, Insurance. - 12.8 Retirement.
+The City will provide employees with long-term disability insurance as specified in the policy manual. - 12.7 Short Term Disability Insurance.
+The City will make available, at the employees' expense, a Short Term Disability Insurance policy. - 12.87 City's Right to Modify Plans and/or Benefits.
+The City retains the right to change the plan benefits, insurance carriers, and/or administrators as long as it provides benefits comparable to its current healthcare plan set forth in Section 12.5, Insurance. - 12.98 Retirement.
 The City shall continue to participate in the Public Employees Retirement System (PERS)/Oregon Public Service Retirement Plan Pension (OPSRPP) or any successor plan as required by the governing statutes and administrative rules and will continue to pick-up the employee's contribution of six percent (6%).
 In the event it is determined by the Legislature, courts, or initiative that the City cannot pick up the employee's contribution, the six percent (6%) shall revert to salary.